fordevio/wharf/README.md

 * Managing users with RBAC.

 ## Project Status

-Currently the first version of the project is in development phase, the api's has been be created, development of some components of user interface is left.
+Currently the version 1.0.0 is released.

 ## ⭐️ Support